rht-labs/tech-exercise/docs/6-secret-management-in-saap/6-secret-management.md

 10. Multi Tenant Operator (MTO) deploys the Template resources to selector defined in TemplateGroupInstance.

 11. Multi Tenant Operator (MTO) create a role in Vault with namespace.
 This role binds the read policy with service account on the cluster.
+This allows service account used by secretstore to access tenant kv path.

 `All of this is Automated Thanks to MTO !!` :partying_face: